 Anything can happen when moving with pets.
 It only takes a moment for a cat or dog to bolt away from a vehicle, hotel, or even your new home.
 Ensuring that they get microchipped before you start packing some boxes makes it easier to reunite after an escape.
 Your vet will keep a copy of the number and give you one to register once you finish the moving process.
 It only costs about $50 at most locations.

 Have Your Pets Travel on an Empty Stomach

 Motion sickness is a real issue for pets in vehicles.
 The stress and anxiety from moving can make the symptoms even worse!
-Limiting their food can help to reduce feelings of nausea, but you cannot restrict water during your travels.
-Keeping the temperature as low as possible while driving can help to keep cats and dogs comfortable, and having some fresh air to sniff can be a lot of fun!
+Limiting their food can reduce nausea, but you cannot restrict water during your travels.
+Keeping the temperature as low as possible while driving can help keep cats and dogs comfortable, and having some fresh air to sniff can be a lot of fun!